 “We’ll take it a day at a time,” Chu said when asked about the hostile environment energy spending will face, then reiterating Obama’s State of the Union talking point.
 “The president’s request is about winning the future.”

-This article appears in the Feb.
-15, 2011, edition of National Journal Daily.
+This article appears in the February 15, 2011, edition of NJ Daily.